qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 version is @minNodeVersion@ and the latest LTS version is recommended.

-**Note**: When executing make tasks that require external tools, like `make watch-backend`, Gitea will automatically download and build these as necessary.
+**Note**: When executing make tasks that require external tools, like `make watch-backend`, RIA Hub will automatically download and build these as necessary.
 To be able to use these you must have the `"$GOPATH"/bin` directory on the executable path.
 If you don't add the go bin directory to the executable path you will have to manage this yourself.

 **Note 2**: Go version @minGoVersion@ or higher is required.
-Gitea uses `gofmt` to format source code.
+RIA Hub uses `gofmt` to format source code.
 However, the results of `gofmt` can differ by the version of `go`.
 Therefore it is recommended to install the version of Go that our continuous integration is running.
 As of last update, the Go version should be @goVersion@.